Skip to Main Content

 According to Title IX, a “mandated reporter” is an employee:

-For Title IX compliance, all LDCC employees, with the exception of the LDCC Confidential Advisors considered “mandated reporter,” including Chancellor and Vice Chancellor’s Offices staff, Public Relations Office staff, campus police, enrollment and student services staff, campus directors, human resources staff, bursar and finance employees, Foundation employees, academic advisors, faculty, instructors, adult education employees, workforce staff, LDCC Small Business Development staff, LDCC Bookstore staff, Subway staff, student leaders of club/organizations, janitorial staff, and individuals designated as Campus Security Authorities (CSAs).
+For Title IX compliance, all LDCC employees, with the exception of the LDCC Confidential Advisors, are considered “mandated reporters,” including the following department or office staff: chancellor and vice Chancellor, public relations, campus police, enrollment and student services, campus directors, human resources, student accounts and finance, foundation employees, academic advisors, faculty, adult education employees, workforce, LDCC Bookstore staff, student leaders of club or organizations, janitorial staff, and individuals designated as Campus Security Authorities (CSAs).

-Mandated reporters should always explain their role to a student or employee and that they are not a confidential resource.
-It is best to try and explain this BEFORE someone reveals something that they want to keep confidential.
+When speaking with employees or students, mandated reporters should always explain they are not a confidential resource; therefore, information shared must be reported to the Title IX Office.
+It is best to try and explain this BEFORE someone reveals something they want to keep confidential.
 However, if a person begins talking about a sensitive incident(s) without warning:

-- Assure them that you are there to support them, but if they wish for the information to remain confidential, then they should make an appointment with a confidential resource (see list of LDCC Confidential Advisors).
+• Assure them that you are there to support them, but if they wish for the information to remain confidential, they should make an appointment with a confidential resource (see list of LDCC Confidential Advisors).

 Anonymous Notice to Mandated Reporters

-Complainant may request that the mandatory reporter provide notice to the Title IX Coordinator anonymously, without identification of the Complainant.
+A complainant may request that the mandatory reporter notify the Title IX Coordinator anonymously without the Complainant's identification.
 A mandatory reporter cannot remain anonymous themselves.
-LDCC will investigate matters in which anonymous notice has been given to the extent possible, both to assess the underlying allegation(s) and to determine if supportive measures or remedies can be provided.
+LDCC will investigate matters in which an anonymous notice has been given to the extent possible to assess the underlying allegation(s) and determine if supportive measures or remedies can be provided.
 However, anonymous notice typically limits LDCC’s ability to investigate, respond, and provide remedies, depending on what information is shared.
-When a Complainant has made a request for anonymity, the Complainant’s personally identifiable information may be withheld by a mandatory reporter, but all other details of the alleged incident(s) must be shared with the Title IX Coordinator.
-Supportive measures may be offered to the Complainant as the result of such disclosures without formal LDCC action.
+When a Complainant has requested anonymity, the Complainant’s personally identifiable information may be withheld by a mandatory reporter, but all other details of the alleged incident(s) must be shared with the Title IX Coordinator.
+Supportive measures may be offered to the Complainant due to such disclosures without formal LDCC action.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.